MatMoore/notes/ideas/govuk_frankentaxonomy/README.md

 In this model, the structure of those top level topics can be improved one at a time without breaking the bigger picture of how GOV.UK fits together.

-Better topic pages enable larger and more complete topics
+Better topic pages enable larger, more complete topics
 -------

 In many cases, a "topic" is displayed as just a list of pages, sometimes curated curated in groups.
 This will not scale when a topic grows to include different kinds of content, so there should be a better way to browse within a topic.
 If the topic pages are flexible enough, the underlying taxonomy can evolve over time.